rancher/docs/content/rancher/v2.x/en/backups/backups/single-node-backups/_index.md

 | `<DATE>`                   | `9-27-18`                  | The date that the data container or backup was created.   |
 <br/>

 You can obtain `<RANCHER_CONTAINER_TAG>` and `<RANCHER_CONTAINER_NAME>` by logging into your Rancher Server by remote connection and entering the command to view the containers that are running: `docker ps`.
-You can also view containers that are stopped using a different command: `docker ps -a`.
-Use these commands for help anytime during while creating backups.
+You can also view containers that are stopped with `docker ps -a`.
+Use these commands for help anytime while creating backups.

 ## Creating a Backup

-This procedure creates a backup that you can restore to in case Rancher encounters a disaster scenario.
+This procedure creates a backup that you can restore if Rancher encounters a disaster scenario.

 1. Using a remote Terminal connection, log into the node running your Rancher Server.